wsmoak/wsmoak.github.io/_posts/2015-07-12-phoenix-and-ecto-from-mix-new-to-heroku.md

 This will make the database available, but it will be empty.
 We'll create the database tables and columns shortly.

+### Step #: Set environment variables

-Set the SECRET_KEY_BASE environment variable, which is used for cookie-based session storage.
-See the Sessions doc for more information.
+Set the SECRET_KEY_BASE environment variable, which is used for cookie-based [session][sessions] storage.

 <pre>
-$ heroku config:set SECRET_KEY_BASE=[long random string copied from config/prod.secret.exs]
+$ heroku config:set SECRET_KEY_BASE=[copied from config/prod.secret.exs]
 </pre>

+### Step #: Push changes to Heroku

-At this point we need to push our changes to Heroku so that it will build the app and get the environment set up.
+At this point we need to push our changes to Heroku so that it will get the environment set up and build the app.

 <pre>
 $ git push heroku master
 </pre>

+### Step #: Create and migrate the database

-Now that Erlang and Elixir are installed, you can create the database and run the migration:
+Now that Elixir is installed, you have access to the `mix` command which is needed to run the following commands to create and migrate the database.

 <pre>
 $ heroku run mix ecto.create # ignore error, see below